stewmckendry/ai-delivery-framework/task_templates/Phase1_discovery/1.4_write_acceptance_criteria/prompt_template.md

   repo: stewmckendry/ai-concussion-agent

 📡 TOOL USE:
-Use the GitHub File Tool to retrieve both feature spec(s) and QA matrix.
+Use the GitHub File Tool’s POST /batch-files endpoint to fetch all inputs.

 Then:
 1. Summarize and refine feature intent and requirements